codymcnamara/GrumpyPants/README.md

 ## Implementation Timeline

 ### Phase 1: User Authentication (~1/2 day)
+Create secure login using rails.
+Users will be able to login or create a new account.
+The session will allow users stay logged in even after closing the browser.

 [Details][phase-one]

 ### Phase 2: Create Blog & Blog Show Page (~2 days)
+Users will be able to create their own blog and see it on their user show page.
+At this point the blog show page will only display the title since posts will not be implemented yet

 [Details][phase-two]

 ### Phase 3: Create Posts (~1.5 days)
+Users will be able to create posts and see all of their posts on their blog show page.
+These posts will be the composite views of the blog show view.
+Posts will be able to upload photos (using filepicker).

 [Details][phase-three]

 ### Phase 4: Feeds (~1.5 days)
+Users will be able to follow other users and their home page will be the Feeds Show view.
+Users can use the navigation bar create new posts and find blogs.  (the search link will not be active yet).

 [Details][phase-four]

 ### Phase 5: Searching for Blogs and Posts(~1 day)
+Users will be able to search for other blogs and results will be shown in SearchResults view.

 [Details][phase-five]

 ### Phase 6: Comments (~1 day)
+Users will be able comment on posts.

 [Details][phase-six]